googleapis/google-cloud-datastore/README.md

 1. When applicable, create a new [report][15].
 1. For bugs, detail the steps to reproduce the problem and the affected version number.
 1. For feature requests, articulate the usecase you are trying solve and describe current workaround.
-1. Make sure to annotate the issues with the appropriate labels
+1. Make sure to annotate the issues with the appropriate labels.

 ## Contributing changes